uatisdeproblem/esn-assembly/HOW-TO-DEPLOY.md

 If you're following this guide on behalf of another National Organization, you may want to use [this email template](https://docs.google.com/document/d/1o9HHcC_hKjlFrVs9g53jh_VfJwZaNsg7qnL7tT-Hzug/edit#heading=h.9jlqqqv3bhun).

-1. We need to create an SSL certificate that is linked to the custom domain; note: the certificate must be always created in the region `us-east-1`, regardless of the region where you deployed the application.
+1. We need to create an SSL certificate that is linked to the custom domain (to ensure an HTTPS secure connection); note: the certificate must be always created in the region `us-east-1`, regardless of the region where you deployed the application.
 The `{CUSTOM_DOMAIN_NAME}` it's the full custom domain name you chose: `assembly.esn.it`.
 You can achieve this by running the following command in the terminal:

    ```
    aws --profile {AWS_PROFILE} --region us-east-1 acm request-certificate \